Adaptive AI-based Decentralized Resource Management in the Cloud-Edge Continuum: Evaluation Plan

 \subsection{Evaluation Metrics}

-The following metrics will be used to assess the performance of the proposed system: \begin{itemize} \item \textbf{SLA Violation Rate:} The percentage of application tasks that meet their specified deadlines. \item \textbf{Global Resource Utilization:} The average utilization of computational and communication resources across all nodes and edges. \item \textbf{Completion Time:} The total time taken to complete application placement and execution. \item \textbf{Training Time and Efficiency:} The time required to train local and global agents, as well as the efficiency of the training process. \item \textbf{Memory Usage for Training:} The memory consumption during the training phase, highlighting the feasibility of scaling to larger systems. \end{itemize}
+The metrics previously defined in \ref{sec:cost_model}, RU, CT and SVR, will be used to assess the performance of the proposed system.
+Additionally, we will use \textbf{Training Efficiency}, defined as the computational efficiency of the training process including \textbf{Training Time} and \textbf{Memory Usage}, highlighting the feasibility of scaling to larger systems.